Weak null singularity for the Einstein-Euler system: Estimates for the Fluid

 We now turn to prove the estimates for the fluid variables, for Theorem \ref{SmoothExist}, on every compact region $[0,u_*']\times[0,\underline{u}_*]\times\mathbb{T}^2$, within which a solution to the system exists, where $u_*'\le u_*,\ \underline{u}_*'\le \underline{u}_*$, stated as follows as in \eqref{Eq3.001}.

 where the norms are defined in Section \ref{norms}.

-By choice of the initial data, $\partial_\nu^i v$ are initially bounded for $ i\le2$.
-Due to the singular Christoffel symbols of the spacetime metric, $\partial_uv$ is also singular.
-In the following, we will prove energy estimates for $\partial_\nu^iv$ and derive estimates for the other derivative $\partial_u$ from the equations.
+By choice of the initial data, $ Z ^i v$ are initially bounded for $ i\le2$.
+Due to the component coming from the singular Christoffel symbols of the spacetime metric, $\nabla_3v$ is also singular.
+In the following, we will prove energy estimates for $ Z ^iv$ and derive estimates for the other derivative $\nabla_3$ from the equations.

 We will decompose the fluid velocity $v$ with respect to the frame $(e_A,e_3,e_4)$ as